• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Mediterranean-style quinoa casserole is the most flavorful yet nourishing meal.
-It's a hearty vegetarian main that's loaded with veggies and herbs and topped with melty mozzarella and feta cheeses.
-It's easy enough for weeknights, and it's ready in an hour!
+This Mediterranean-style quinoa casserole is the most flavorful meal.
+It’s a hearty vegetarian main that’s loaded with veggies and herbs and topped with melty mozzarella and feta cheeses.
+It’s easy enough for weeknights, and it’s ready in an hour!

 looking down at quinoa casserole in a baking dish